Keeping the lights and heat on at home.

 How do I apply?

 Applications can be requested by calling our intake specialist at (415) 526.7500 or to schedule an appointment.
+You may also apply directly through the California Online LIHEAP Application.
 Eligibility and assistance level is based on household size, gross monthly income, and program priorities.
 See our FAQs for this program.

 What information do I need to apply?